 Searches for “human causes of climate change” saw an 80% uplift during lockdown.

 One of the key challenges of preventing climate change is educating the next generation to protect our planet better than those who came before them.
-Therefore, it is encouraging to know that searches for “what is climate change for kids” and similar queries are increasing in popularity by roughly 120% in recent months.
+Therefore, it is encouraging to know that searches for “what is climate change for kids”, “what is environmental sustainability?” and similar queries are increasing in popularity by roughly 120% in recent months.

 There are many renewable energy resources for kids available online, and our co-founder Jordan Brompton has made it her mission to “educate the next generation about renewable energy and the electrification of transport”.